-Canyon Exceed and Lux mountain bike ranges lead the way in the cross-country scene with their hardtail and full-suspension platforms.
+With their hardtail and full-suspension models, Canyon Exceed and Lux mountain bike ranges are trailblazers in the cross-country scene.
 But what are the fundamental differences between the two?

 Suspension gives you greater comfort and control when riding over rough ground.
-Mountain biking is a diverse sport, one that takes in a wide variety of terrain.
-While relatively smooth trails may suit
+Mountain biking is a sport that takes you over a wide variety of terrain.
+While

-, full-suspension setups undoubtedly come into their own on bumpier, longer rides.
+are suited to relatively smooth trails, full-suspension setups come into their own on bumpier, longer rides.

-In gravity fed mountain biking disciplines, a full-suspension bike is the obvious choice for ultimate performance.
-The extra traction and capability negate any weight penalty caused by the shock and swingarm.
-But the real debate between hardtail and full-suspension bikes exists primarily in the Trail and XC worlds.
+In gravity-fed mountain biking disciplines, a full-suspension bike is the obvious choice for ultimate performance.
+The extra traction and capability make up for the extra weight added by the shock and swingarm.
+But it’s mostly in the Trail and XC worlds that there’s real contest between hardtail and full-suspension bikes.

 Hardtail mountain bikes

-With the lack of a rear shock, a hardtail gets its name from a rigid rear end.
+Hardtails have no rear shock—they get the name from the rigid rear end.
 Like their full-suspension counterparts, hardtails are for off-road use and are typically cheaper and lighter than dual suspension bikes.
-But while a full-suspension bike may offer increased comfort and control while riding, a hardtail bike should not be overlooked.
+But while a full-suspension bike may offer increased comfort and control while riding, hardtail bikes shouldn’t be overlooked.

 Where does a hardtail mountain bike excel?

-Hardtail bikes tend to excel on slower, tighter trails and where the dirt offers more traction.
-On less technical terrain, hardtails often provide a more direct, involving ride.
+Hardtail bikes tend to excel on slower, tighter trails and any place where the dirt offers more traction.
+On less technical terrain, hardtails often provide a more direct, up-close-and-personal ride.
 The rigid back end offers superb power transfer to the rear wheel when climbing and sprinting.

-Hardtail bikes enable riders to feel more connection with the trail.
-The extra responsiveness and feedback from the bike allow riders to pump through undulating terrain and generate speed with maximum efficiency.
+Hardtail bikes let you feel more connection with the trail.
+The extra responsiveness and feedback from the bike help you pump through undulating terrain and generate speed with maximum efficiency.
 Many also argue that they make a better rider too.
-Without the forgiving handling associated with full-suspension bikes, riders must anticipate the reaction to sudden shifts in direction and take better lines into corners.
+Without the forgiving handling of a full-suspension bike, they force you to anticipate and react to sudden shifts in direction and take better lines into corners.

-One other key consideration, taken very seriously by those competing at the highest level in XC, is the weight savings which a hardtail offers.
-On average full suspension models are 1.5kg heavier, and this can make all the difference when trying to save seconds on the ascents.
+One other key consideration, taken very seriously by those competing at the highest level in XC, is the weight savings a hardtail offers.
+On average, full suspension models are around 3 pounds heavier, and this can make all the difference when trying to save seconds on the ascents.

 What is a full-suspension mountain bike?